 Lead Officer to complete:-

-1 I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed, where required.
+i i i k I have consulted the relevant departments in respect of any relevant implications indicated on the Statutory and Council Policy Checklist, and comments have been incorporated / additional forms completed / EIA completed, where required.
 Finance: Paul Schofield

 Legal: David Sellars

 Equalities:: Anne Marie Johnstone

-Legal, financial/commercial and equalities implications must be included within the report the name of the officer consulted must be included above.
+Legal, financial/commercial and equalities implications must be included within the report and the name of the officer consulted must be included above.

 2 EMT member who approved submission: Larraine Manley

 3 Cabinet Member consulted: Olivia Blake Cabinet Member for Finance, Ben Curran, Cabinet Member for Planning and Development

-4 I confirm that all necessary approval has been obtained in respect of the implications indicate on the Statutory and Council Policy Checklist and that the report has been approved for submission to the Decision Maker by the EMT member indicated at 2.
-In addition, any additional forms have been completed and signed off as required at 1.
+4 on the Statutory and Council Policy Checklis submission to the Decision Maker by the EN ofirm that all necessary approval has been obtained in respect of the implications indicated the Statutory and Council Policy Checklist and that the report has been approved for mission to the Decision Maker by the EMT member indicated at 2.
+In addition, any tional forms have been completed and signed off as required at 1.

 Lead Officer Name: Job Title:

 Tammy Whitaker Head of Property Services

 Date: 6 th February 2018